Blosc/blogsite/pages/blosc-in-depth.rst

 `Zstd <https://github.com/facebook/zstd>`_.
 Also,
 it comes with highly optimized **shuffle** and **bitshuffle** filters.
 These can use SSE2, AVX2 (Intel), NEON (ARM) or VMX/AltiVec/VSX (PowerPC) instructions (if available).

-Of course, almost every user has her own needs, and in Blosc2 it is possible to `register different codecs and filters <https://www.blosc.org/posts/registering-plugins/>`_ so that you can better adapt Blosc to different scenarios.

 Blosc is in charge of coordinating the codecs and filters so that they can leverage the blocking technique (described above) as well as multi-threaded execution (if several cores are available)